mahmoudaboueleneen/tomasulo/docs/report.md

 ### Technology Stack

-Our language of choice was either going to be Java or TypeScript due to our familiarity with both and the availability of OO features in both, but since we knew we would develop a GUI, we opted for TypeScript so we can use one language for the frontend and the backend.
+Our language of choice was either going to be Java or TypeScript due to our familiarity with them and the availability of OO features in both of them.
+Since we knew we would develop a GUI, we opted for TypeScript so we can use one language for both frontend and backend.

 We used React with Typescript and Material UI (MUI) styled components to create our GUI.
 Other than that, we did not use any other fancy technologies.